clearhaus/gateway-api-docs/source/index.md

 ## Charge a cardholder

 To charge a cardholder you first have to reserve money on his bank account.
-Next you can transfer money from cardholder's bank account to your merchant bank account.
+Next you can transfer money from his bank account to your merchant bank account.

 ### Reserve money

-The following will reserve EUR 20.50 on cardholder's bank account:
+The following will reserve EUR 20.50 (2050 cents) on cardholder's bank account:

 ````shell
 curl -X POST https://test.gateway.clearhaus.com/authorizations \